 |

-Nature protection and ecotourism in the Romanian Carpathian mountains in nature park Piatra Craiului
+Nature protection and ecotourism in the mountains and in nature park

 Vacations can be seen as naturally arising from and conforming to wildlife nature fundamentally conserved